January 2019 Update-

 Both of these statements are misleading and dare we say, essentially false.

-Yes, compared to certain synthetic fills, we would agree that silk duvets are light weight.
-However, compared to most other natural filling materials, silk duvets are actually quite heavy.
-In order from lightest to heaviest, our natural filled duvets are ranked as follows:
+Yes, compared to synthetic fills, we would agree that silk duvets are light weight.
+However, compared to most other natural filling materials, silk duvets are often heavier.

 It’s also not just about the amount of total weight.
 You must also consider how you want the duvet to feel on top of you.
 A silk duvet closely follows the shape of your body, transferring the complete weight of the duvet to you.
 A down duvet on the other hand floats above you, a side effect of the significant amount of air that high quality down will trap.
 This means that a down duvet feels significantly lighter than any other duvet filling as the already light weight construction is further separated by the floating effect of the filling material.